 2 - Express Yourself

-While many people are focused on acquiring material possessions, studies have shown that giving away things and taking on volunteer work actually leads to increased meaning and happiness in life.
-Seeing how other people live in substandard conditions is an excellent way to increase emotional intelligence.
-It will increase your empathy and compassion.
+While many people are focused on accumulating material goods, research have shown that giving things away and volunteering can actually boost life meaning and pleasure.
+Observing how other people cope with adversity is a great method to improve emotional intelligence.
+It will make you more empathic and kind.

 5 - Evaluation